Jordan Burroughs

-Jordan Ernest Burroughs (born July 8, 1988) is an American freestyle wrestler and former folkstyle wrestler who currently competes at 74 kilograms.
+Jordan Ernest Burroughs (born July 8, 1988) is an American freestyle wrestler and former folkstyle wrestler.
+He won the gold medal in the men's freestyle 74 kg event at the 2012 Summer Olympics and has won six world titles in freestyle wrestling.

-In freestyle, Burroughs was the 2012 Olympic gold medalist, and is a six-time world champion (nine-time medalist), three-time Pan American Games gold medalist, multiple-time gold medalist in international tournaments, and a twelve-time US Olympic or World Team Member.
-He holds the record for the most Olympic and World Championships in American history, and is considered one of the greatest freestyle wrestlers of all time.
+Burroughs has won world championships at 74 kg in 2011, 2013, 2015 and 2017, and at 79 kg in 2021 and 2022.
+He has also won three Pan American Games gold medals and multiple Pan American Wrestling Championships titles.
+USA Wrestling lists him as tied for the most World and Olympic titles in United States wrestling history with six.

-In folkstyle, Burroughs was a two-time NCAA Division I National champion for the Nebraska Cornhuskers and was awarded the Dan Hodge Trophy in 2011.
+In collegiate wrestling, Burroughs competed for the Nebraska Cornhuskers, winning NCAA Division I national championships in 2009 and 2011.
+He received the Dan Hodge Trophy in 2011.

 Early life

 Burroughs is from the Sicklerville section of Winslow Township, New Jersey.
 When he was in elementary school, he brought a wrestling flyer home and became the first member of his family to ever wrestle, at the age of five.

 He attended Winslow Township High School, where he was a three-sport athlete in wrestling, football, and track.
 He dreamed of playing in the NFL as a wide receiver, but decided to focus on wrestling, weighing 130-pounds as a freshman.

 As a high school wrestler, Burroughs was a three-time district champion, two-time regional champion, a New Jersey state champion, and an NHSCA national champion during his senior year in 2006.
 He graduated with 115 wins and 20 losses.